 Psychiatry and Behavioral Sciences

-There are 11 divisions within the department— Biobehavioral Medicine (BMed), Brain Research and Integrative Neuropharmacology (BRAIN), Brain Stimulation Laboratory (BSL), Addiction Sciences Initiative (Center for Drug and Alcohol Programs (CDAP), Clinical Neuroscience Division (CND), and Tobacco Policy and Control), Family Services Research Center (FSRC), Community and Public Safety Psychiatry (CPSPD), Military Sciences Division (MSD), National Crime Victims Research and Treatment Center (NCVC), Weight Management Center (WMC), Psychiatry Hospitalist Division (PHD), and Youth.
+There are 12 divisions within the department— Biobehavioral Medicine (BMed), Brain Research and Integrative Neuropharmacology (BRAIN), Brain Stimulation Laboratory (BSL), Addiction Sciences Division, and Tobacco Policy and Control), Family Services Research Center (FSRC), Community and Public Safety Psychiatry (CPSPD), Military Sciences Division (MSD), National Crime Victims Research and Treatment Center (NCVC), Weight Management Center (WMC), Psychiatry Hospitalist Division (PHD), and Youth.
 There are 7 special programs/task forces/and initiatives: Project Rex, Clinical Neurobiology Laboratory (CNL), Mental Health Disparities and Diversity (MHDD), Comprehensive Depression Center (CDC), Psych Associates, Comprehensive Psychiatric Care Specialists, and the Executive Wellness Program.
 The Department of Psychiatry and Behavioral Sciences is currently ranked 7th in the nation among departments in psychiatry in total research funding from the National Institutes of Health.